 Thousands of pro-Communist demonstrators rallied in Evora, southern Portugal, on Sunday (2?
 August) while a?

-Thousands of pro-Communist demonstrators rallied in Evora, southern Portugal, on Sunday (2?
+Background: Thousands of pro-Communist demonstrators rallied in Evora, southern Portugal, on Sunday (2?
 August) while a wave of anti-Communist violence spread across other parts of the country, and Prime Minister Vasco Goncalves struggled for political survival.

 The Evora demonstrators were addressed by Communist Party Chief, Alvaro Cunhal, who joined in the enthusiastic chanting of his supporters.